lmd-code/lmdjsutils/LmdStorage/README.md

 # LmdStorage

----

-**Note:** As with all scripts in this repository, I made this for my own small projects where dependency on a larger, more feature-rich, library would be overkill.
-Feel free to use if you think it's helpful for your projects.

----

-Lightweight wrapper for local storage (`localStorage`/`sessionStorage`).
+A lightweight wrapper for interacting with local storage (`localStorage`/`sessionStorage`).

 Use a single local storage item to store multiple values in key/value pairs.

 Data is represented as a `Map` object which is serialised and stored as a JSON string.
 This allows stored values to be any valid JSON data type instead of just strings.
 You can even store other `Map` objects, they are serialised and restored safely, the only requirement is that item keys must always be a string to be valid JSON.